 Book a trip now!

 The quaint little town of Figueres has a lot to offer.
 Not only does it contain some beautiful architecture, but it is also the home to the Dali Theatre.
 Yes, Salvador Dali – because this is his hometown.
 The great artist worked on turning this building into a museum himself, and the results are spectacular.
-Apart from that, loads of cafes, bars and restaurant make this place the perfect destination for a day trip from Barcelona if you want to get away from it all.
+Apart from that, loads of cafes, bars and restaurant make this place the perfect destination for a day trip from Barcelona if you want some real R&R.

 Book a trip now!